wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 }
    </pre>

-   PROTIP: Store Vault configuration files at <tt>/etc/vault.d/vault.hcl</tt>
+   PROTIP: Vault configuration files are at <tt>/etc/vault.d/vault.hcl</tt>

    NOTE: The Master Key remains memory-resident in a Vault Node memory and not stored.